Technical Evaluation

 Infrastructure

-UK-hosted private cloud managed by Atchai
+Private cloud managed by Atchai (deploy in any region)

 Networking